 Wildlife Park, Adventure Theme Park, and Water Park all in one, your family will love a day out at the new and improved Gumbuya World, just over an hour from Melbourne city centre.

 Explore the wildlife trail with more than 50 species of animals.
 Head to the thrill rides where there is a range for all ages.
 Then check out the Oasis Springs where you can ride your choice of 8 awesome water slides, drift along the 300m lazy river, swim in the rock pools splash in the wave pool or have a surf.

 Read More: Gumbuya World

-Set in the Otway Ranges, the Otway Fly is a fantastic family activity to do if you have time for a day trip.
+Set in the Otway Ranges, close to Apollo Bay, is the Otway Fly is a fantastic family activity to do if you have time for a day trip.
 You can experience the 600mtre elevated walk up in the treetops 25mtrs high which gives you the most amazing views of the forest.
 And for those who are more adventurous you can check out the Treetop Adventures, where you can fly through the forest on the huge zipline.

 Read More: Otway Fly

 See more: Indoor Playcentres Melbourne or Best Climbing for Kids Melbourne.

 For school holidays, make sure to check our School Holiday Activities Melbourne post for fun events and activities on during that time.

 If you have seen in and around the city you may want to head out of Melbourne for the day or even the weekend.
 There is lots to do just outside Melbourne for kids, check out our post: Family day trips from Melbourne for some great ideas.

 Cold and rainy but don’t want to stay inside?
 Check out our Indoor Activities for kids for rainy days post.